Friday, March 20th

 Taxes for Creatives

-Amy Smith, Founder, Philly Tax Prep for Artists
+Amy Smith, Tax Preparer, Philly Tax Prep for Artists

 Taxes don’t have to be overwhelming, but for many artists, confusion around deductions, self-employment taxes, and mixed income can make tax season stressful and costly.
 This workshop is designed to help creatives understand the basics, avoid common mistakes, and feel more confident managing their tax responsibilities, whether you file on your own or work with a paid preparer.